Robert J. Aldrich, III

 Rob’s clients appreciate his deep personal investment in each case.
 He utilizes his skills as a persuasive writer, efficient litigator and practical thinker to develop effective defense strategies.
 Rob also has extensive knowledge of the judicial system, enabling him to analyze cases from the court’s perspective.

-As an active member of the legal community, Rob serves as a board member and director of the Middle District-North section of the Pennsylvania Defense Institute.
+As an active member of the legal community, Rob serves as an at-large board member of the Pennsylvania Defense Institute.
 He is also an active speaker and author on topics including management of health risk and claims, electronic medical records, audit trails and long-term care.

 Rob obtained his juris doctor from Western Michigan University Thomas M. Cooley Law School and graduated magna cum laude.
 His undergraduate education culminated with receipt of a Bachelor of Science degree from Pennsylvania State University.
 Prior to beginning his career as a litigator, Rob completed judicial clerkships with the Honorable J. Michael Eakin of the Supreme Court of Pennsylvania and the Honorable Margherita Patti Worthington of the Monroe County Court of Common Pleas.